The trace of the local $\mathbf{A}^1$-degree: Introduction

-\begin{theorem} Let $f:\A_k^n \to \A_k^n$ be an endomorphism of affine space, and let $p\in \A_k^n$ be an isolated root of $f$ such that $k(p)$ is a separable extension of finite degree over $k$, and let $\til{p}$ denote a canonical point above $p$.
+\begin{theorem} Let $k$ be a field, $f:\A_k^n \to \A_k^n$ be an endomorphism of affine space, and let $p\in \A_k^n$ be an isolated root of $f$ such that $k(p)$ is a separable extension of finite degree over $k$.
+Let $\til{p}$ denote the canonical point above $p$.
 Then